Practical Training for Future Lawyers

 As an extension of the Appellate Advocacy course, all third-year students at GUCL participate in the Moot Court Program.
 After a process of revisions of advanced memoranda and appellate briefs, all students submit a final appellate brief and make oral arguments in front of a panel of judges.
 Awards are given to the students who receive high grades on the brief and/or oral arguments made on behalf of the appellant or appellee.

-Unlike many law schools who "cherry pick" Moot Court participants, the structure of the Moot Court Program at GUCL gives all students the opportunity to demonstrate their advocacy skills.
+Unlike many law programs in Southern California who "cherry pick" Moot Court participants, the structure of the Moot Court Program at GUCL gives all part time JD students the opportunity to demonstrate their advocacy skills.

 Certified Law Student

-GUCL third- and fourth-year law students often participate in The State Bar of California's Practical Training of Law Students (PTLS) program, which certifies law students to provide legal services under the supervision of an attorney.
-Details about this opportunity can be found on the State Bar website.
+GUCL third- and fourth-year law students often participate in The State Bar of California's Practical Training of Law Students (PTLS) program, which certifies law students at CBA and ABA law schools in Southern California to provide legal services under the supervision of an attorney.
+Details about this opportunity for part time law university students can be found on the State Bar website.